Playing on the Edges of Psychological Self-Therapy.

 Previous experience in any sort of therapeutic work is not required.
 Meetings are held once a month when possible.
 The get-together lasts a few hours and usually includes homemade soup, good bread and tasty conversation.
 The interactive, self-empowering group work follows structural guidelines and draws on the innate wisdom and learning experience of all the members of that group.
 In this way, each person contributes to the dialogue to gain insight and clarity on concerns or conflicts that a person might be experiencing in their day to day lives.

 The format was developed by the Tamboo Academy, based on a modified synthesis of different methods used in Group Therapy, Encounter Groups and traditional support groups.
 Correctly utilised, Interactive Groups could do away with much of the need for early traditional psychotherapy.
-Interactive Group meetings are facilitated by qualified teachers who have both the learning and experience to contain the complex matters that are sometimes discussed.
+Interactive Group meetings are led by qualified facilitators who have both the learning and experience to contain the complex matters that are sometimes discussed.
 There is usually a nominal cost involved.

 Interactive Groups are facilitated by Miriam & Oran Cohen and Danya & David Brodie in Gauteng, Elzanne Roos & Mark Dobson in Pretoria, Samantha Taggart, Nan & Andrew McAughey and Bianca & Gregor Rohrig in Cape Town, Karis & Eytan Nafte, Claudia & Gareth Pretorius and Leanne Logan in Knysna, and Liesl & Chad Ehlers in Amsterdam, Holland, See Teachers Listing for contact detaiils.